dlt-science/science-notes/blogs/SBT/SBT.md

 SBTs are issued and held within unique accounts known as Souls, which serve as a vessel for these tokens and play a crucial role in establishing provenance and reputation.
 Souls can denote various entities, ranging from individuals to organisations, companies, and more.
 It's noteworthy that in a decentralised society (DeSoc), Souls are not required to have a direct human equivalence, meaning a single person can be associated with multiple Souls.
 Unlike regular NFTs, soulbound tokens (SBTs) are a concept of non-transferable assets {cite}`titus2022decentralized`.
 Once issued, they belong to a specific identity {cite}`hildebrandt2022future`.

 This flexibility can manifest in a multitude of ways.
-For example, an individual could possess an array of 'Souls', each symbolizing different facets of their identity, such as their professional credentials, medical histories, among other elements {cite}`takyar2023what`.
+For example, an individual could possess an array of 'Souls', each symbolizing different facets of their identity, such as their professional credentials, and medical histories, among other elements {cite}`takyar2023what`.

 ## Potential Applications of SBTs